Lancashire and South Cumbria NHS Foundation Trust (LSCft) is committed to safeguarding and protecting children and adults from abuse and neglect.

 The Trust provides health and wellbeing services for a population of around 1.8 million people.

 Effective safeguarding practice is everyone’s responsibility regardless of role.
 It is integral to quality care and supports the implementation of the LSCft strategic plans.
-Our arrangements for safeguarding children and adults and incorporates full implementation of the Mental Capacity Act.
+Our arrangements for safeguarding children and adults incorporates full implementation of the Mental Capacity Act (2005).

-LSCft has a nominated Director at Board Level (Executive Director of Nursing and Quality) with responsibility for Safeguarding; this is devolved to the Deputy Director of Nursing and Quality.
+LSCft has a nominated Director at Board Level (Chief Nurse & Quality Officer) with responsibility for Safeguarding; this is devolved to the Associate Chief Nurse (Patient Engagement, Experience and Safeguarding).
+The Trust also has a nominated Named Doctor for Safeguarding.

 Led by the Head of Safeguarding, the Trust has a dedicated expert Safeguarding Team who are highly knowledgeable, skilled and experienced in all aspects of safeguarding.

 Safeguarding Training is mandatory within the Trust to ensure the principles of safeguarding are embedded in everyday business and care delivery.
 Staff should have an understanding of both their role and responsibilities, and those of other professionals and organisations.
 This is essential for effective multi-agency and inter-agency working.
-Training is delivered via a range of blended learning, with online and face-to-face training options.
-LSCft has a robust system in place for monitoring and ensuring compliance which is reported to quarterly via our Governance arrangements.
+All training content is aligned to the Children’s and Adult’s Intercollegiate documents to ensure that training is better targeted to staff according to role, knowledge and competency requirements commensurate with individual’s occupational role and responsibility.
+Training is delivered via a flexible modular approach which incorporates “Think Family” across the whole training offer.
+LSCft has a robust system in place for monitoring and ensuring compliance which is reported quarterly via our Governance arrangements.

-The organisation recognises that to effectively safeguard children and adults, robust partnership arrangements with other statutory and voluntary bodies including the Lancashire and the South Cumbia Childrens Safeguarding Partnership (CSAP) arrangements and Local Safeguarding Adults Boards.
+The organisation recognises that to effectively safeguard children and adults, robust partnership arrangements with other statutory and voluntary bodies including the Lancashire and the South Cumbia Children’s Safeguarding Partnership (CSAP) arrangements and the four Local Safeguarding Adults Board’s.
 This is essential to achieve positive outcomes for all children, adults and families at risk.
 The organisation is committed to a partnership approach in all safeguarding functions.
-LSCft ensures that there are appropriate policies, procedures, and training in place and access to expert advice to ensure that those at risk are identified and when appropriate a referral is made to children or adult’s social care.
+LSCft ensures that there are appropriate policies, procedures, training in place and access to expert advice to ensure that those at risk are identified and when appropriate, requests for service are made to children or adult’s social care.

 LSCft has strong systems in place in order to safeguard children and adults.
 Safeguarding guidance and legislation is posted on the intranet and information regarding any local and national drivers is included in induction and safeguarding training.

 LSCft is also required to undertake an annual audit of its safeguarding arrangements against the NHSE/I Safeguarding Assurance Framework.
-Returns are submitted to the CCG’s who validate and monitor any actions required.
+Returns are submitted to the Integrated Care Board (ICB) who validate and monitor any actions required.

 LSCft offers managerial, clinical and safeguarding supervision in various forms and safeguarding issues can be addressed within those arrangements.
 Specific safeguarding advice and supervision is available upon request from the Safeguarding Team.